History of Kashmir: Karkota dynasty

+Utpala dynasty

 The Utpala dynasty founded by Avantivarman followed the Karkotas.
 His successor Shankaravarman (885–902 CE) led a successful military campaign against Gurjaras in Punjab.
 Political instability in the 10th century made the royal body guards (Tantrins) very powerful in Kashmir.
 Under the Tantrins, civil administration collapsed and chaos reigned in Kashmir until they were defeated by Chakravarman.
 Queen Didda, who descended from the Hindu Shahis of Udabhandapura on her mother's side, took over as the ruler in second half of the 10th century.

+Lohara dynasty

 After her death in 1003 CE, the throne passed to the Lohara dynasty.
 Suhadeva, last king of the Lohara dynasty, fled Kashmir after Zulju (Dulacha), a Turkic–Mongol chief, led a savage raid on Kashmir in about 1320.
 His wife, Queen Kota Rani ruled until 1339.
 She is often credited for the construction of a canal, named "Kutte Kol" after her, diverting the waters of the Jhelum to prevent frequent flooding in Srinagar.

 During the 11th century, Mahmud of Ghazni made two attempts to conquer Kashmir.
 However, both his campaigns failed because he could not take by siege the fortress at Lohkot.

-Muslim rulers

-Gateway of enclosure of Zein-ul-ab-ud-din's Tomb, in Srinagar.
-1868.
-John Burke.
-Oriental and India Office Collection.
-British Library.
+Kashmir Sultanate

+Photograph of gateway of enclosure of Zein-ul-ab-ud-din's tomb, in Srinagar, taken in 1868; the tomb was built in the 15th century CE.